grant-he/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 {{< feature-state for_k8s_version="v1.25" state="stable" >}}

-Nodes have local ephemeral storage, backed by locally-attached writeable devices or, sometimes, by RAM.
+Nodes have local ephemeral storage, backed by locally attached writeable devices or sometimes by RAM.
 "Ephemeral" means that there is no long-term guarantee about durability.

-Pods use ephemeral local storage for scratch space, caching, and for logs.
+Pods use local ephemeral storage for scratch space, caching, and logs.
 The kubelet can provide scratch space to Pods using local ephemeral storage to mount [`emptyDir`](/docs/concepts/storage/volumes/#emptydir)
  {{< glossary_tooltip term_id="volume" text="volumes" >}} into containers.